Import resolution

 python.pythonPath

 setting.
-This setting is defined by the VS Code Python extension and can be configured using the Python extension’s environment picker interface.
+This setting is defined in the language server. if using VS Code, this can be configured using the Python extension’s environment picker interface.
 More recent versions of the Python extension no longer store the selected Python environment in thepython.pythonPath

 setting and instead use a storage mechanism that is private to the extension.
 Pyright is able to access this through an API exposed by the Python extension. -